robinhood/faust/docs/userguide/tables.rst

 Changelogging
 -------------

+Every modification to a table has a corresponding changelog update, the changelog is used to recover data after a failure.

+We store the changelog in Kafka as a topic and use log compaction to only keep the *most recent value for a key in the log*.
-Table updates are published to a Kafka topic for recovery upon failures.
-We use Log Compaction to ensure that the changelog topic doesn't grow exponentially, keeping the number of messages in the changelog topic ``O(n)``, where n is the number of keys in the table.
+Kafka periodically compacts the table, to ensure the log does not grow beyond the number of keys in the table.

 .. note::

-    In production it is recommended that you use the ``rocksdb`` store, as that will allow for almost instantaneous recovery (only needing to retrieve the updates since last time the instance was up).
+    In production the RocksDB store allows for almost instantaneous recovery of tables: a worker only needs to retrieve updates missed since last time the instance was up.

+If you change the value for a key in the table, please make sure you update the table with the new value after:

 In order to publish a changelog message into Kafka for fault-tolerance the table needs to be set explicitly.
 Hence, while changing values in Tables by